 You know what music we listen to.
 You know what books we've read.
 Have you ever wondered what movies we watch?
 Of course, Come What May is a PHC classic, but what DVD does the everyday undergrad pop in on Friday nights?
 It turns out there’s a movie for every major.

 ***Notice: Patrick Henry College does not officially endorse the following movie selections or the worldviews they represent.
-These selections were gathered by a member of the LearnPHC staff for unofficial purposes only.
+These selections were gathered by a member of the LearnPHC staff for educational purposes only.

 Government: The Man Who Shot Liberty Valance